-You'll want to decide up front whether you're planning to use the included stand or mount the TV on the wall.
+You'll want to decide up front whether you want to use the included stand or take the extra steps to mount the TV on the wall.
+You'll need adequate space for the width of the TV (roughly 4.5 feet across).
 According to our guide What size TV should you buy?, you'll get the best viewing experience seated 60 inches (5 feet) from a 65-inch 4K screen, so make sure that you have adequate space for your big screen, and plan accordingly.
-You'll need adequate space for the width of the TV (roughly 4.5 feet across).

 Over the course of the year, we look at everything from budget smart TVs to premium OLED models.
 After reviewing dozens of TVs, with well over 100 hours of lab testing and eyes-on viewing, we've pulled together this list of the best 65-inch TVs you can buy.

 When it comes to 65-inch TVs, our clear favorite is the Samsung QN90A Neo QLED TV, which combines QLED color and mini-LED backlight to form the new Neo QLED, Samsung's latest premium display technology.
 The result is an incredible-looking TV, that combines killer performance with great design, rich smart features and great audio quality.
 It's easily the best 65-inch TV we've reviewed this year, offering great value with it's more premium price.